Watch Jeff and Christa’s Inspirational Adoption Story!

 by | Mar 27, 2017 | Adoptive Families Blog

-jeff christa webinar.jpgLifetime Adoption recently hosted a webinar about with adoptive parents Jeff and Christa, who adopted their baby boy through us.
+jeff christa webinar.jpgLifetime Adoption recently hosted a webinar with adoptive parents Jeff and Christa, who adopted their baby boy through us.
 They shared tips with hopeful adoptive parents, as well as how open adoption works for them and what it means to have peace during the adoption wait.
 If you had to miss this webinar, you can now watch it online!
 Just follow this link:

 Perseverance of Faith and a Preemie Story: Jeff & Christa’s Adoption